Humanities + Sciences: Writing, MFA

 What Sets Us Apart

-The Bay Area, a place of profound literary history, is our playground.
-We emphasize a mentorship culture with award-winning, diverse faculty in fiction, creative nonfiction, poetry, and memoir.
-You’ll have access to resources and literary institutions you won’t find anywhere else, like City Lights Publishers and Litquake.
-In the fall semester, we offer Tuesday Seminar, a class that invites several distinct professional writers into the classroom with you.
+Finally, the Bay Area, a site of rich literary history, is our playground.
+You’ll have access to resources and literary institutions you won’t find anywhere else, like City Lights Publishers, Litquake, and the Bay Area Book Festival.
+In the fall semester, we offer Tuesday Seminar, a class that brings illustrious professional writers right into the classroom with you.

 Diverse, Acclaimed Faculty

-Our faculty members have been recipients of numerous prizes, fellowships, and artist grants.
+Our faculty members have received major prizes, fellowships, residencies, and grants.
 Their books have been New York Times bestsellers and award-winning collections in fiction, hybrid essay/memoir, poetry, literary criticism, creative nonfiction, and memoir.
-They are the voices of multiple genres, aesthetic traditions, and vibrant writing communities.
+Together they offer unique voices across multiple genres, aesthetic traditions, and vibrant writing communities.
+You can read our faculty’s bios here along with descriptions of current and upcoming courses.

 Tuesday Seminar with Guest Writers

 A required course for first-year students, Tuesday Seminar features world-renowned writers and poets stepping into the classroom to speak directly with students.
 In addition to professional development workshops, students have the chance to engage in intense discussions around craft and the visiting writer’s work.
-Seminars often culminate with a reading by the visiting writer.
+Seminars culminate with a reading by the visiting writer.
+Recent guests have included Lemony Snickett (aka Daniel Handler), Vendela Vida, Hanif Abdurraqib, Camille Dungy, Andrew Sean Greer, R.O.
+Kwon, sam sax, and Tracy K. Smith.

 Thesis Project

-With the guidance of a two-person faculty committee, students complete a manuscript of poetry, fiction, or creative non-fiction.
-As a student, it's never too early to start thinking about thesis, although the process begins formally in spring semester of the your first year in the program.
+With the guidance of a two-person committee of their choice, students complete a manuscript of poetry, fiction, or creative non-fiction.
+As a student, it's never too early to start thinking about thesis, although the process begins formally in spring semester of your first year in the program and stretches across a series of one-on-one conversations and community celebrations in your second year.

 End of the Year Graduating Class Reading and Celebration